 Se Cathedral Church

-Church of Lady of The Rosary
+Church of Our Lady of the Rosary

-Location: Holy Hill, Old Goa, Panjim, Goa, India
+Location: Holy Hill, Old Goa, Panjim, Goa, India.

 Church & Convent of St Francis of Assisi